 Cash is deposited with major financial institutions and, at times, such balances with each financial institution may be in excess of insured limits.
 The Company has not experienced, and does not anticipate, any losses with respect to its cash deposits.
 The Company performs ongoing credit evaluations of its customers' financial condition and generally does not require collateral on accounts receivable.
-For the years ended December 31, 2021 and 2022, no single customer comprised more than 10% of the Company's revenue.
-No single customer had an accounts receivable balance greater than 10% of total accounts receivable at December 31, 2021 or 2022.
 The Company performs a risk assessment of all new vendors.
-For the years ended December 31, 2021 and 2022, New York State Office of Court Administration ("NYOCA") accounted for 12.6% and 11.8% of third-party vendor spend, respectively, and was the only vendor to account for more than 10%.
+For the years ended December 31, 2023 and 2022, New York State Office of Court Administration ("NYOCA") accounted for 11.7% and 11.8% of third-party vendor spend, respectively, and was the only vendor to account for more than 10%.
 As a government entity, NYOCA is considered a low risk of service disruption.